-“One key focus will be on undertaking a full programme of academic research to understand the real needs of our older population, adapting the way we build and run our communities to ensure our members can continue to live their best lives”, Marchese explains.
+“One key focus will be on undertaking a full programme of academic research to understand the real needs of our population, adapting the way we build and run our communities to ensure our members can continue to live their best lives”, Marchese explains.

 As a Guild Living community member, you can live independently and have the option of flexible and supportive care as and when needed.
 Our communities will also help to combat loneliness and isolation.
 In England, more than 2 million people over the age of 75 live alone and more than a million people go for a month without speaking to a friend, family member or neighbour.

 A key focus for all of our later living communities – with Walton-on-Thames as no exception – will be to the increase social connectedness of our members.
 That’s why our Walton-on-Thames site will be suited in the heart of the town centre.
 Our community will include a vibrant restaurant, wellness centre, and retail space – all accessible to the local community to encourage multi-generational living.

-Our members will have access to expansive local parkland to the south of the scheme as well as an eight-storey retail and leisure complex directly opposite.
+Residents will have access to expansive local parkland to the south of the scheme as well as an eight-storey retail and leisure complex directly opposite.
 The development will open up the site, currently occupied by the Homebase, with 6,300m² of new, publically-accessible landscaping.

 Eugene Marchese concludes: “We are striving to revolutionise the way we age in the UK, developing truly connected and enriched communities for our members.
 This not only means creating beautiful environments offering physical, social and cognitive activation.
 It means breaking away from the traditional model provided by UK retirement developers and operators to offer extraordinary outcomes.”

 To find out more about our proposal, please visit: guildlivingwaltononthames.co.uk